History of Chelsea F.C. (1952–1983)

 This article documents the history of Chelsea Football Club, an English association football team based in Fulham, West London.
 For a general overview of the club, see Chelsea F.C.

-Former Arsenal and England centre-forward Ted Drake was appointed manager in 1952 and proceeded to modernise the club.
-He removed the club's Chelsea pensioner crest, improved the youth set-up and training regime, rebuilt the side with shrewd signings from the lower divisions and amateur leagues, and led Chelsea to their first major trophy success – the League championship – in 1954–55.
+Former Arsenal and England centre-forward Ted Drake was appointed manager in 1952 and modernised the club.
+He removed the club's Chelsea pensioner crest, improved the youth set-up and training regime, rebuilt the side with signings from the lower divisions and amateur leagues, and led Chelsea to their first major trophy success – the League championship – in 1954–55.
 The following season saw UEFA create the European Champions' Cup, but after objections from The Football League, Chelsea were persuaded to withdraw from the competition before it started.
-Chelsea failed to build on this success, and spent the remainder of the 1950s in mid-table.
+Chelsea did not build on this success, and spent the remainder of the 1950s in mid-table.
 Drake was dismissed in 1961 and replaced by player-coach Tommy Docherty.

-Docherty built a new team around the group of talented young players emerging from the club's youth set-up, and Chelsea challenged for honours throughout the 1960s, enduring several near-misses.
-They were on course for a treble of League, FA Cup and League Cup going into the final stages of the 1964–65 season, winning the League Cup but faltering late on in the other two.
+Docherty built a new team around young players emerging from the club's youth set-up, and Chelsea challenged for honours throughout the 1960s.
+They were on course for a treble of League, FA Cup and League Cup going into the final stages of the 1964–65 season, winning the League Cup but not the other two competitions.
 In three seasons the side were beaten in three major semi-finals and were FA Cup runners-up.
 Under Docherty's successor, Dave Sexton, Chelsea won the FA Cup in 1970, beating Leeds United 2–1 in a final replay.
-The following year, Chelsea took their first European honour, a UEFA Cup Winners' Cup triumph, with another replayed win, this time over Real Madrid in Athens.
+The following year, Chelsea won their first European honour, a UEFA Cup Winners' Cup triumph, with another replayed win, this time over Real Madrid in Athens.